NYSCP Child Protection Conferences - North Yorkshire

 What if there is someone I don’t want to be in the meeting?

 You can talk about this with your child’s Social Worker before the meeting takes place.
 In exceptional circumstances a parent or carer may not be invited to the conference.
-This is when the person who chairs the meeting decides that someone might threaten others in the meeting that or disrupt the meeting.
-In such cases the parent or carer can give their views and opinions to the Social Worker or the chair of the meeting before the starts.
+This is when the person who chairs the meeting, the IRO, decides that someone might threaten others in the meeting or disrupt the meeting.
+In such cases the parent or carer can give their views and opinions to the Social Worker or the Chair of the meeting before the start.
 Their views will be read out in the meeting.

 Will my child be invited?